citp/privacy-policy-historical/p/pa/pas/passmark.com.md

-> *The following text is extracted and transformed from the passmark.com privacy policy that was archived on 2019-02-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190209065030id_/https%3A//www.passmark.com/legal/privacy-policy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the passmark.com privacy policy that was archived on 2019-10-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191029014845id_/https%3A//www.passmark.com/legal/privacy-policy.php) for the most accurate reproduction.*

 # PassMark Software - Privacy Policy

-## Introduction
+Expand allCollapse all

+ **Introduction**

 We (PassMark Software) are committed to protecting your privacy.
 To better protect your privacy we provide this notice explaining our online information practices and the choices you can make about the way your information is collected and used.
 To make this notice easy to find, we make it available in our footer on every page of our website.